 The office is responsible for monitoring and reporting on developments in the Colombian economy and developing opportunities for the evolving bilateral economic relationship.

-ECON has lead responsibility in the Embassy for coordinating efforts in support of the implementation and compliance of the U.S. - Colombia Trade Promotion Agreement (CTPA or as others like to refer to it as an FTA or Free Trade Agreement).
+ECON has lead responsibility in the Embassy for coordinating efforts to support compliance with the –Colombia-U.S. Trade Promotion Agreement (CTPA or, as some refer to it, Free Trade Agreement or FTA).

-The office also coordinates cooperation in areas such as the environment, science and technology, and combating terrorist financing.
-Finally, in conjunction with the Foreign Commercial Service, ECON assists U.S. businesses interested in investment and trade opportunities in Colombia and local companies interested in doing business in the United States.
+Finally, in conjunction with the United States Foreign Commercial Service, ECON assists U.S. businesses interested in investment and trade opportunities in Colombia and local companies interested in doing business in the United States.

-Implementation and compliance of the U.S.-Colombia Trade Promotion Agreement (CTPA).
+• Compliance with the Colombia-U.S. Trade Promotion Agreement (CTPA).

 • Increase U.S. exports to and investment in Colombia as well as increase Colombian investment in the U.S.